alexriegler/Create-with-Code-Live-Summer-2020/Prototype 2/README.md

 ## Status
 Project is: _finished_

-## Contact
+## Author
-Created by [Alex Riegler](https://www.linkedin.com/in/alexander-riegler/ "Alexander Riegler | LinkedIn") - feel free to contact me!
+Created by Alex Riegler.